 App standby in Android Marshmallow update for Moto X will address this issue for such apps.

 Android Marshmallow will put inactive apps into deep sleep state automatically.
 These apps will not be able to run any background processes before you explicitly open them.
-After you exit from these apps, after a while, they will be put into deep sleep state.
+After you exit from these apps, after a while, they will be put into the deep sleep state.

 3. Expandable storage: you can use SD card just like internal storage